Daphnandra johnsonii: Habitat

-It is found most often at less than 150 metres above sea level on volcanic soils in sub tropical rainforest.
-Occasionally it is found as high as 350 metres above sea level.
-It grows often by creeks, or dry rocky scree slopes, and in disturbed forest and rainforest margins.
-It is distributed from southern Berry, New South Wales to Scarborough, New South Wales in the northern Illawarra (34° S).
+It is found most often at less than 150 metres above sea level (ASL) on volcanic soils in subtropical rainforest.
+Occasionally, it is found as high as 350 metres ASL.
+It grows often by creeks, or on dry rocky scree slopes, and in disturbed forest and rainforest margins.
+It is distributed from Berry to Scarborough in the Illawarra (34° S).

 Naming and taxonomy

-A member of the ancient Gondwana family Atherospermataceae, the Illawarra socketwood is endangered by extinction.
-Formerly considered the southernmost population of Daphnandra micrantha, the Australian socketwood.
-Recently it has been recognised as a separate species.
-The type specimen collected in the Illawarra district by L.A.S.
-Johnson, after whom the species was named, by Richard Schodde.
-The generic name Daphnandra refers to a similarity of the anthers of the bay laurel.
-Greek daphne refers to the bay laurel, and andros from the Greek for man.
-The term "socketwood" is from the related species Daphnandra apatela.
-A feature of which is where larger branchlets meet the main trunk.
-This joining resembles a "ball and socket" type joint.
+A member of the ancient Gondwana family Atherospermataceae, the Illawarra socketwood is in danger of extinction.
+Formerly considered the southernmost population of Daphnandra micrantha, the Australian socketwood, it has been recognised as a separate species.
+The type specimen was collected in the Illawarra district by L.A.S.
+Johnson, after whom the species was named by Richard Schodde.
+The generic name Daphnandra refers to a similarity of the anthers of the bay laurel: Greek daphne refers to the bay laurel, and andros 'man'.
+The term 'socketwood' is from the related species Daphnandra apatela, a feature of which is the larger branchlets meeting the main trunk in what resembles a ball-and-socket joint.

 Description

-A small to medium-sized tree.
-Growing to around 20 metres tall and a stem diameter of 30 cm, with a broad and shady crown.
+Daphnandra johnsonii is a small to medium-sized tree, growing to around 20 metres tall, a stem diameter of 30 cm, with a broad, shady crown.
 The trunk is beige in colour, cylindrical with little buttressing.
-Sometimes seen with coppice leaves at the base.
+It is sometimes seen with coppice leaves at the base.
 The bark is fairly smooth with some raised pustules of a darker colour.
-Branchlets are fairly thick with lenticels.
-Wider and flatter at the nodes.
-Leaf scars evident.
-Leaf buds with soft hairs.
+Branchlets are fairly thick with lenticels, becoming wider and flatter at the nodes.
+Leaf scars are evident.
+Leaf buds have soft hairs.

 Leaves

-Leaves ovate or elliptic in shape, 6 to 12 cm long, 1.5 cm to 6 cm wide with a sharply angled tip.
-Leaves are opposite on the stem, prominently toothed, 7 to 9 teeth on each side of the leaf.
+Leaves are ovate or elliptic in shape, 6 to 12 cm long, 1.5 cm to 6 cm wide with a sharply angled tip.
+Leaves are opposite on the stem, prominently toothed, with seven to nine teeth on each side of the leaf.
 The bottom third of the leaf is without leaf serrations.
 The point of the leaf base to the first serration is almost a straight line.
-The bottom of the leaf is glossy pale green, the top side is a dull dark green.
+The bottom of the leaf is glossy pale green, while the top side is a dull dark green.

 Leaf venation is more evident under the leaf.
-Lateral veins not clear on the top surface.
-Mid rib raised both sides of the leaf.
-Six or seven pairs of lateral veins.
-Leaf stems 2 to 7 mm long, and smooth.
+Lateral veins are not clear on the top surface.
+The midrib is raised on both upper and lower sides of the leaf.
+There are six or seven pairs of lateral veins.
+Leaf stems are 2 to 7 mm long, and smooth.
 Old leaves go pale and turn yellow on the stem.